pPrecel/pkup-gen/README.md

 Simple and easy-to-use tool to generate PKUP (`Podwyższone Koszty Uzyskania Przychodu` - Polish law thing) report (`.docx`) and artifacts (`.diff`).

-The `pkup-gen` collects all users' PullRequests merged between the 18th (23:59:59) of the actual month and the 19th (00:00:00) of the past one.
-To qualify PR, the user should be an author or committer of at least one commit from the PullRequest.
+The `pkup-gen` collects all users' commits pushed between the 18th (23:59:59) of the actual month and the 19th (00:00:00) of the past one.
+To qualify commit, the user should be an author or co-author of it.

 ## Installation